-The good old Dollar… What would we do without this store?
-I have seen so many great projects, especially around the holidays that were created for next to nothing with their $1 goodies.
+The good old Dollar Tree… What would we do without this store?
+I have seen so many great projects, especially around the holidays, that was created for next to nothing with their $1 goodies.
 Today, I want to share a fun DIY hack on how to create a faux concrete Dollar Tree pumpkin.
-I was so happy with the way they turned out, I just had to share this with you.
+I was so happy with the way they turned out; I just had to share this with you.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

 Dollar Tree Pumpkin Makeover – Faux Concrete Finish

 Here it is!
 ORANGE and begging for another color.
 Let’s tone it down for a softer look.
 Here is what you will need to create this unique look on your dollar tree pumpkin.

 - Folk Art Acrylic craft paint (licorice) or Chalk Mineral Paint

 - Folk Art Acrylic craft paint (wicker white) or Chalk Mineral Paint

 - Metallic Gold Paint

 Carve Your Pumpkin

 The first step is to carve an opening into the top of your pumpkin, just like when you carve your real pumpkin to remove the insides.
 This step is not necessary, and if you like the look of the whole pumpkin, by all means, leave it intact and paint the whole thing.
 It would be beautiful as well.